fogrew/tg2gh/README.md

-# Microbot
+# tg2gh

+Telegram bot for sending messages to git repositories as files.

 **IN DEVELOPMENT NOW!
 Use at your own risk!**

-Pushing messages from bot to Github repo as files.

 ## Getting started